EU-OSHA/oira.documentation/docs/install/batou/guide.rst

 * libffi (Foreign Function Interface library development files), e.g. on Debian/Ubuntu: ``sudo apt-get install libffi-dev``

-Depending on the components selected in the batou environment (see below) you may also need some or all of the following:
+Depending on the :ref:`components <batou_components>` selected in the batou environment (see below) you may also need some or all of the following:

 * Nginx
 * Varnish